 Healing is an ongoing process of the body.
 When it functions well, we are healthy.
 Everyone needs healing, and that’s why we seek healers and health care providers.
 Our attitude affects the ability of the body to heal.
 The question is, what matters the most?
 Is it the source or the result?

 It is a fact, people with a positive attitude recover from illness or injury faster than people who have a negative attitude.
-When we expect a good outcome, it has a positive effect on our immune system and the ability of the body to heal.
+When we expect a good outcome, it positively affects our immune system and the body’s ability to heal.
 But, some illnesses and injuries need qualified medical care.
-Attitude is not the overriding factor in healing, the actual remedy is is more important.
+Attitude is not the overriding factor in healing.
+The actual remedy is more important.

 The Source of Healing

 To some people, the source is more important than the result.
 It may not make sense, but some people will place religious mythology above medical remedies.
 That is the power of myth.
-It can program people to mistake mythology for fact.
-This has a detrimental effect on our ability to use reason and common sense.
+It can program people to mistake mythology for a fact.
+When superstition and conspiracy theory outweigh evidence and science, this has a detrimental effect on our ability to use reason and common sense.

 What’s more important to you, the source, or the healing result?
 Does the process or the or religious pedigree matter more than the healing itself?
-Similarly, does the degree of success depend more on the process or experience of the healer?
+Similarly, does the healing effectiveness depend upon the method or the healer?
 Is one “brand” or type of healing system superior to another?
 If so, why?

-The religious pedigree of the healing process is the most important thing for many people.
+The religious pedigree of healing is the most important thing for many people.
 They believe their paradigm has special authority.
 So, it becomes a matter of religious prejudice.
-In fact, some people shun the use of modern medical remedies.
-They make pilgrimages and travel to exotic places in search of the source of healing.
-Contending that the prayer from their belief system is the only acceptable source.
+Some people shun the use of modern medical remedies.
+They make pilgrimages and travel to exotic places in search of a source of healing.
+Still, others hold that prayer is the only acceptable source, but you must do it correctly.

 Healing Processes for Your Spiritual Toolbox

-We teach several systems of physical healing.
-These include (but are not limited to) Reiki, Shiatsu, and Pejut.
-The first two Reiki and Shiatsu are healing processes from Japan.
+Our blended learning curriculum includes traditional healing modalities, and we support teachers of Chinese medicine.
+The systems we teach include Reiki, Shiatsu, and Pejut.
+The first two, Reiki and Shiatsu, are well-known healing processes from Japan.
 The last one, Pejut, is an Indonesian process.
+It’s a far older process that uses elements used by those who created Reiki and Shiatsu.
 There are common elements to these systems.
-They all use a process for the collection and direction of energy to help facilitate healing.
+They all use a technique to collect and direct energy to facilitate healing.

 Similarly, meditation is a proven healing technique.
 It reduces stress by lowering heart rate and respiration.
-Some believe stress is the hidden killer in the modern society.
-Thus, meditation isn’t just an option, but a necessity.
+Some believe stress is the hidden killer in modern society.
+Thus, meditation isn’t just an option but a necessity.

 Above all, do not allow your zeal for spiritual processes to override sound medical science.
 Listen to health professionals and scientists.
-This is especially true in situations that involve life-threatening situations.
+It is especially true in situations that involve life-threatening events.
 The pandemic is a good example.
-If you are sick or injured, your first source of healing should always be trained medical professionals.
+If you are sick or injured, your “first source of healing” should always be licensed medical professionals.

 These techniques are just a few of the spiritual technologies we think every spiritual explorer needs.
 Besides, you never know when you need healing or need to help heal someone else.
-In fact, we’ve seen people who aren’t initially interested in becoming spiritual healers.
+We’ve seen people who aren’t initially interested in becoming spiritual healers.
 They are surprised to learn they have a natural ability in this area.

 1) Use modern medical treatments first